 - Washington University accepts the Common Application and requires a few simple supplemental questions (no supplemental essay).

-- The Common Application may be submitted online via www.commonapp.org.
+- Submit the Common Application online at www.commonapp.org.

 Submit the required $75 nonrefundable application fee.

 - You may pay by credit card when you submit the Common Application.

 - Please do not send cash.

 Log in to the WUSTL Pathway to check your progress.

 Instructions for establishing a WUSTL Pathway account will be sent to the email address you provide in your application.